Zoot Money's Big Roll Band

-Zoot Money's Big Roll Band is a British rhythm and blues and soul group, also influenced by jazz, formed in England by Zoot Money, in the early autumn of 1961.
+Zoot Money's Big Roll Band was a British rhythm and blues and modern jazz group, with influence from rock and roll that was formed in England by Zoot Money, in the early autumn of 1961.
 The band has had a number of personnel changes over the years and was still performing in 2020.
+Money died in 2024, at the age of 82.